Albrtito/ObsidianNotes/02 - Atomic/20240409 - 121336 -Proof Theory in Predicate Calculus.md

 4. **R: Inference rules**
 	What is legal to do with the SCF?

-Most of these have already been defined in [[Predicate Logic]], however the Inference rules haven’t been previously defined:
+Most of these have already been defined in [Predicate Logic](Predicate%20Logic.md), however the Inference rules haven’t been previously defined:

 ## Inference rules in predicate logic (R):